kwon37xi/jsp-template-inheritance/README.md

 1. REPLACE : The put contents will replace block's contents.
 The block's contents will be removed.

 ### Example
-'example` module is web application layout example.
+`example` module is web application layout example.
 Run the module and browse http://localhost:8080/index.jsp Look at `index.jsp`, `WEB-INF/layouts/base.jsp`, `WEB-INF/layouts/secondLayout.jsp`.

 ## Reference